tiagoshibata/RoboND-DeepLearning-Project/Writeup.md

 ## Limitations of the models

 The same model could be trained to classify pixels into more classes by changing the last convolution with softmax to output more classes.
-I belive the model would work well for detecting animals or other vehicles.
+For example, this model could detect humans and dogs.
+I believe it is deep enough to output more classes with few changes, other than the final layer.
 However, to use it on a real robot in real time, the model would have to be reduced.
-Furthermore, more training samples would be required to improve its score.
+Furthermore, more training samples would be required to improve its score, and much more to train on more classes.

+Another problem to consider is that adding more classes might incur in recollection or relabelling of existing data.
+For example, if we were to detect both people and cars, the existing images containing cars would have to be labelled again, else the car would be marked as background.

 ## Model and parameters